yomorun/react-cursor-chat/README.md

 -   `presenceURL: string`: to set the WebSocket service address.
 -   `presenceAuth: { type: 'publickey' | 'token'; publicKey?: string; endpoint?: string; }`: to set `presencejs` service Auth
 -   `room?: string`: to set room.
--   `showLatency?: boolean`: to set showLatency.
+-   `showLatency?: boolean`: to show connected mesh server and the end-to-end latency.
 -   `avatar?: string`: to set avatar.
 -   `name?: string`: to set name.
 -   `theme?: 'light' | 'dark'`: The background color of the chat box, the default value is "dark".
--   `showLatency?: boolean`: to show connected mesh server and the end-to-end latency.

 ### Use hooks to customize the component: